-After about 20-30 or so minutes of baking, you’ll want to protect your crust from over-browning.
-I just use a piece of aluminum foil with a small hole ripped out of the center.
-I have used purchased rings before and never found them to work well.
+After about 20 to 30 or so minutes of baking, protect your crust from over-browning.
+I use a piece of aluminum foil with a small hole ripped out of the center.
+I have used purchased rings before and never found them to work well, so save your money!

 No. But there is so much variation in how people measure that you are much more likely to get a reliable result if you weigh your ingredients.
 This is the easy-to-use kitchen scale I have used for years.